 These free bird house plans show you how to recycle an old license plate to attract a variety of birds.
 This simple birdhouse (nest box) can be made from a single board and a license plate and requires only a few tools to assemble.
-Building a birdhouse will encourage neighborhood birds to move in and raise families in your backyard.
-Hence providing you and your garden natural pest control.
+Find more diy bird houses plans or discover more bird houses and bird feeders.

 Materials and Equipment Needed to Build this Simple Birdhouse

 - Wood: 1″ x 6″ x 3′ (2.5cm x 15cm x 100cm)

 - Hand saw